← All Articles

 Current Market Awareness:

-- Knowledge of recent developments (ChatGPT, GPT-4, Claude, etc.)
+• Knowledge of recent developments (ChatGPT, GPT-4, Claude, Gemini, etc.)

-- Understanding of regulatory changes and industry standards
+• Understanding of regulatory changes and emerging industry standards

-- Experience with current deployment challenges and solutions
+• Experience with current deployment challenges including data quality, integration complexity, and change management

-Red flags include speakers who only discuss theoretical benefits, can't name specific tools or platforms, or whose most recent AI experience predates 2020.
+Red flags include speakers who only discuss theoretical benefits, can't name specific tools or platforms they've worked with, or whose most recent hands-on AI experience predates 2020.
+The field has evolved so rapidly that even two years of distance from practical implementation can leave speakers out of touch with current realities.

 Dallas-Specific Considerations for AI Events